 There are three ways to display lock screen alerts on your iPhone in iOS 16.
 The first one is very similar to iOS 15, while the second offers a new condensed view.
 The third one is even more condensed, only showing you the number of new notifications without actually showing you what they are.

 Navigate to Settings –> Notifications –> Display As, and then choose between Count, Stack, or List.
-Apple doesn't give you any descriptions or examples for any of these options, but we'll explain each in more detail below.
+Apple doesn't give you any descriptions for any of these options, but it shows images of what they look like, and we'll explain each in more detail below.

 The list layout resembles how notifications appear on iOS 15's lock screen.
 As you receive new notifications, you'll see them as individual alerts or groupings, listed one after the other.
 However, they roll in from the bottom of the lock screen instead of the top, keeping more of your wallpaper visible for as long as possible.